 And one year, as a play-dead possum lay in the yard after my husband had tried rather unsuccessfully to shoo it away, one daughter carefully observed: “Well, you can’t chase a dead Possum.”
 Too true.
 Apparently, Mr. Opossum was in on that bit of insight.

 Through the years of raising my kids, I often had the experience of stopping everything just to think about what I just heard coming out of their little/big mouths, minds, and hearts.
 And it is not just the little ones who have rearranged my thinking—teenagers are quite proficient at tossing my preconceived notions to the wind.
 Yet my soul has been enriched beyond measure by their words, by their wisdom, by their honest insight.

-Sometimes the greatest treasure we can bestow on the world is to actually hear—even when we are listening.
+Sometimes the greatest treasure we can bestow on the world is to actually hear—even when we think we’re listening.